davetremblay/Marathon/README.md

 duration of each note pair in the two tracks and copying the channel, velocity, and pitch pattern of the first track.

+As of February 26, 2019, Marathon can also generate microrhythms for you, without having to feed it a MIDI file.
+You can select from 6 different rhythmic classes (like Swing Feel, Gnawa Triplet, or Brazilian 16ths), and apply a morph value of your desire to create a microrhythm.
+For this feature  the program will output a file by the name "marathon_out.mid" that contains the rhythmic pattern placed by default on C4 (note 60).

 Known issues:

     —Does not work properly with chords and multiple voices on one track.